 The most common form of written media is what we find in a newspaper, magazine, podcast, or online publication.
-When your brand gets featured in a piece of content written by a well-established or esteemed publication, this can mean a lot in terms of buzz worthiness and press.
+When your brand gets featured in a piece of content written by a well-established or famous publication, this can mean a lot in terms of media-buzz and press.

-However, it isn’t always easy to get your brand featured in such a publication without a paid execution or a huge story surrounding your brand to announce.
-There are still ways though!
+However, it isn’t always easy to get your brand featured in such a publication without a paid execution or a huge story or announcement about your brand.
+There is still hope, though!

 One very useful tool is HARO, or help a reporter.
 With this tool, you can sign-up to receive lists of journalists who are looking for specific stories.
 If you’re lucky, one day you’ll find the perfect HARO post to answer that could just get your brand featured in a major publication or podcast.

-There’s also industry blogs and interviews that will help make a splash in your sector.
-Some big benefits of getting featured in industry blogs include…
+There are also industry blogs and interviews that will help make a splash in your sector.
+Some big benefits of getting featured in industry blogs include:

 - Publicity: if a publication is big enough, you have the opportunity to introduce yourself to massive audience of buyers